Saghen/blink.cmp/README.md

 **Trigger:** Controls when to request completion items from the sources and provides a context downstream with the current query (i.e. `hello.wo|`, the query would be `wo`) and the treesitter object under the cursor (i.e. for intelligently enabling/disabling sources).
 It respects trigger characters passed by the LSP (or any other source) and includes it in the context for sending to the LSP.

 **Sources:** Provides a common interface for and merges the results of completion, trigger character, resolution of additional information and cancellation.
-It also provides a compatibility layer to `nvim-cmp`'s sources.
 Some sources are builtin: `LSP`, `buffer`, `path`, `snippets`

 **Fuzzy:** Rust <-> Lua FFI which performs both filtering and sorting of the items